-SPECIAL SECTION II FUTURE OF WORK
+SPECIAL SECTION // FUTURE OF WORK

-Continued from page 14 contracts throughout North America are driven by the amount of weather and quantity of time and materials utilized.
+contracts throughout North America are driven by the amount of weather and quantity of time and materials utilized.
 That means only 25% of contracts are paid for based on levels of preparedness, service performance and efficiency.